opengeospatial/D040-Complex_Feature_Handling_Engineering_Report/README.md

 Chapter 6 ("Requirements analysis") are fairly complete.
 Comments are welcome!

-Chapter 7 ("Assessment of OGC standards and community specifications") has content, but needs work work as well as feedback and discussion.
+Chapter 7 ("Assessment of OGC standards and community specifications") has content, but has open to-do items and will need feedback and discussion.

-Chapter 8 ("Recommendations") will be added based on the results of the discussion.
+Chapter 8 ("Recommendations") will be added based on the results of chapter 7.

 [Link to the current draft...](https://rawgit.com/opengeospatial/D040-Complex_Feature_Handling_Engineering_Report/master/18-021.html)